Ciaralooney/Ciaralooney/README.md

 [Connect with me on linkedin](https://www.linkedin.com/in/ciara-looney/)

 ### Right Now
-I am currently studying Software Development in Munster Technological University.
+I am currently working in Dell Technologies.
+I have recently completed my Bachelors degree in Software Development (Munster Technological University.)

 ### How I developed an interest in coding
 At the age of 10 I went to techkidz.ie summer camp.
 This is where I learned basic html for a website.
 This was my introduction to coding and where I started to become interested in it.
 After that I always took coding classes when I could.
 I attended coding classes at Dell, UCC, Colaiste Choilm and St. Aloysius.
 These gave me more of a basic understanding of coding languages such as python